HaoboGu/rmk/docs/src/setup_environment.md

 # Setup RMK environment

-## 1. Prerequisites

-Creating a RMK firmware requires basic knowledge of programming and embedded devices.
-We recommend you to read [The Embedded Rust Book](https://docs.rust-embedded.org/book/) first if you're not familiar with embedded Rust.
+In this section, you'll setup the Rust development environment, install all needed components for compiling and flashing RMK.

-## 2. Install Rust
+## 1. Install Rust

 First you have to install Rust.

 Installing Rust is easy: checkout [https://rustup.rs](https://rustup.rs) and follow the instructions.

-## 3. Choose your hardware
+## 2. Choose your hardware

 RMK firmware runs on microcontrollers, by using [Embassy](https://github.com/embassy-rs/embassy) as the runtime, RMK supports many series of microcontrollers, such as stm32, nrf52 and rp2040.
 Choose one of the supported microcontroller makes your journey of RMK much easier.

-## 4. Install your target
+## 3. Install your target

-The next step is to add Rust's compilation target of your microcontroller.
-Rust's default installation doesn't include all compilation targets, you have to install them manually.
+The next step is to add Rust's compilation target of your chosen microcontroller.
+Rust's default installation include only your host's compilation target, so you have to install the compilation target manually.

+Different microcontrollers with different architectures have different compilation targets, you should choose it properly.
+[Here](https://docs.rust-embedded.org/book/intro/install.html#rust-toolchain) is a simple target list of ARM Cortex-M microcontrollers.
+The full list of targets can be found [here](https://doc.rust-lang.org/nightly/rustc/platform-support.html).

 For example, rp2040 is a Cortex-M0+ microcontroller, it's compilation target is `thumbv6m-none-eabi`.
 Use `rustup target add` command to intall it:

 ```bash
 rustup target add thumbv6m-none-eabi
 ```

-For Cortex-M microcontrollers, you can get the compilation target of your microcontroller [here](https://docs.rust-embedded.org/book/intro/install.html).
-The full list of targets can be found [here](https://doc.rust-lang.org/nightly/rustc/platform-support.html)

-## 5. Add other tools
+## 4. Add other tools

 There are several other tools are highly recommended: